ZanderThannhauser/zebu/README.md

 ## Input File Specification

 An input file lists a set of directives, named characters-sets, named regular-expressions and named grammar rules.
+Described Below.
 For each of these items, names cannot be reused.
-Described Below.

 ### List of Directives

- - `%start`: A grammar rule follows, ending with a semicolon.
-This grammar follows all the regular behavior of grammar rules,
+ - `%start`: Defines the "start" grammar of the language.
+After this directive and a colon, a grammar rule follows, ending with a semicolon.<br>
+   Example: `%start: "abc" | "def";`
  - `%skip`: A regular expression follows, ending with a semicolon.
 This regular expression describes the characters or strings that should be ignored by the tokenizer when scanning for tokens.
 Note that the specified "skip"